memfault/interrupt/_drafts/get-the-most-out-of-the-linker-map-file.md

 <!-- excerpt start -->

-In this article, I wanted to highlight how simple linker map files are and how much they can teach you about the program you are working on.
+In this article, I want to highlight how simple linker map files are and how much they can teach you about the program you are working on.

 <!-- excerpt end -->